-In 1967 Judi Dyelle
+In 1967 Judi

-the Lieutenant
+She was awarded the Lieutenant

 Governor’s Medal of Excellence.
-A Canada Council
+Upon graduation she received a Canada

-Grant allowed her to
+Council Grant which allowed her to spend a year and a half

-spend a year and a half travelling in Japan and studying
+travelling in Japan and studying with Tatsuzo

 continued in Vancouver, Montreal and Victoria.
-She has exhibited
+She has exhibited and

-was invited to participate in an International Ceramic
+invited to participate in an International

-Festival and
+Ceramic Festival and

 exhibition in Mokpo,